bright/new-www/content/our-areas/blockchain-development.md

 title_team: meet our blockchain development team
 title_case_study: projects we have worked on
 title_faqs: blockchain development FAQ's
-title_contact: let’s talk about your blockchain project
-description_contact: Contact us to learn how we can use blockchain to develop your product.
-Fill out the form below.
+image_alt_our_service_desktop: blockchain development company
+intro: We are blockchain experts ready to assist you.
+image_alt_our_service_mobile: blockchain development company
+title_contact: book a free consultation in 48 hours
+description_contact: Fill out the form below and we'll get back to you in 48 hours.
+Let’s talk about your blockchain project!
+description_mdx: We are a software development company that **specialises in blockchain technology**.
+Blockchain is a groundbreaking technology that goes far beyond cryptocurrency services.
+Tell us more about your blockchain project and we will let you know how we can help you.
+image_our_service: /images/blockchain_development_small.png
 ---
 ## what is blockchain and why you might need it?